 In order for your motorbike personal injury claim to be valid, you will usually need to start your case within 3 years of the accident.
 However, if you only became aware of your injury later on (such as a bone fracture you weren’t initially aware of), the 3 year limit will start from the date of diagnosis.

-It’s important to start your personal injury claim as soon as possible to give the relevant parties time to investigate the case.
+It’s important to start your accident compensation claim as soon as possible to give the relevant parties time to investigate the case.